RedisLabs/redis-cluster-proxy/README.md

 `./redis-cluster-proxy 127.0.0.1:7000`

+`./redis-cluster-proxy /path/to/entry-point.socket`

 If you need a basic help, just run it with the canonical `-h` or `--help` option.

 `./redis-cluster-proxy -h`

 By default, Redis Cluster Port will listen on port 7777, but you can change it with the `-p` or `--port` option.

+You can also tell Redis Cluster Port to listen upon a UNIX socket, by using the `--unixsocket` option to specify the socket filename and, optionally, the `--unixsocketperm` to set socket file permissions.

+If you want to only listen on the UNIX socket, set `--port` to 0, so that the proxy won't listen on TCP sockets at all.

+Examples:

+Listen on port 7888

+`./redis-cluster-proxy --port 7888 127.0.0.1:7000`

+Listen on UNIX socket and disable TCP connections

+`./redis-cluster-proxy --unixsocket /path/to/proxy.socket 127.0.0.1:7000`

 You can change the number of threads using the `--threads` option.